Skip to content

 When executing a script, AppManager:

-If a cwd is provided, it's added to sys.path for relative imports.
+If a cwd is provided, it's temporarily placed first in sys.path for import resolution.

 Complete Example: App Store Integration